shrine-maiden-heavy-industries/torii-hdl/docs/platform/intel.rst

 Intel
 #####

-.. py:module:: amaranth.vendor.intel
+.. py:module:: torii.vendor.intel

-The :mod:`amaranth.vendor.intel` module provides a base platform to support Intel toolchains.
+The :mod:`torii.vendor.intel` module provides a base platform to support Intel toolchains.

 The Quartus and Mistral toolchains are supported.